 In the figure 2 the adult biomass estimates are compared with the total biomass and female biomass along the series.
 Differences between these quantities in every year correspond to the greater or smaller catch of young shrimp.
-These differences are showed as percentage of the total biomass in the figure 4 and from the male percentages in figure 5.
+These differences are showed as percentage of the total biomass in the figure 4 and from the male percentages (Table 5).
 Although the smaller size-classes are more directly affected by small changes in the cod-end mesh size the differences between the total biomass and the adult biomass (>20 mm.) showed an increasing trend in the period 1988-2005 from 6% in the beginning of the series to 56% in 2005.
 Since 2006 the increasing trend changes and difference between total biomass and adult biomass decreases to levels prior 1997 year.
 The male percentages along the years showed a similar picture.
-The high value founded in 1998 (60%) was due to the lesser mesh size of the linner codend used (25 mm.), and not comparable conclusions can be thrown.
+The high value founded in 1998 (87%) was due to the lesser mesh size of the linner codend used (25 mm.), and not comparable conclusions can be thrown.

 The decrease in the length at sex change is a general trend since 1992 to 2006 (Fig.5a.).
 After that the length at sex change increased year after year up to 2010 (20 mm.).
-Since 2011 the length at sex change remains stable at 2010 levels.
-The length at maturity ( $L{50MF}$ ) (Fig. 5b), showed a similar and decreasing trend up to 2006.
-After that year the $L{50MF}$ shows an increasing trend reaching in 2014 25.9 mm. next to 1993-1997 levels.
+Since 2011 the length at sex change remains stable at 2009-2010 levels.
+The length at maturity (L{50MF}) (Fig. 5b), showed a similar and decreasing trend up to 2006.
+After that year the L{50MF} shows an increasing trend reaching in 2012 26.3 mm.
+Since then remain without trend around 1993-1997 levels.